Current Opening: Vice President of Community Impact

 - Creativity and flexibility with experience working as part of multidisciplinary team.

 - Demonstrated qualities of integrity and discretion

-- A love of Greater Waterbury and the Litchfield Hills and a strong desire to help build rewarding lives and thriving communities throughout our 21-town region.
+- A love of Greater Waterbury and the Litchfield Hills and a strong desire to foster an equitable and inclusive community throughout our 21-town region.

 What We Offer

 - Opportunities to build skills, make creative contributions and develop professionally.

 Koya Partners, the executive search firm that specializes in mission-driven search, has been exclusively retained for this engagement.
 Please submit a compelling cover letter and resume to Erin Reedy here.

 Connecticut Community Foundation is an equal opportunity employer and strongly encourages applications from people of color, persons with disabilities, women, and LGBTQ+ applicants.